 - If using regular spray paint then your item will need to be primed.
 Use a specially formulated primer such as Rust-Oleum Specialty Plastic Primer Spray or Krylon Indoor/Outdoor Plastic Primer.

 - If you are painting smaller objects or need to add small details, you may find it easier to brush on your paint.
-Martha Stewart Crafts™ Multi-Surface Satin Acrylic Paint can be used on plastic, and DecoArt Glass Stains are formulated to dry clear, making them ideal for recycled plastic bottles, clear cake stands and other see through plastic items.
+Martha Stewart Crafts™ Multi-Surface Satin Acrylic Paint and Americana Multi-Surface Satin Paint can be used on plastic, and DecoArt Glass Stains are formulated to dry clear, making them ideal for recycled plastic bottles, clear cake stands and other see through plastic items.

 Need some ideas?